fosterseth/fosterseth.github.io/_posts/2016-05-21-ffmpeg-sdl2-codelite-tutorial.md

 ---
 layout: post
-title: "[Tutorial] MSYS2, SDL2, FFmpeg, and CodeLite"
+title: "[Tutorial] msys2, sdl2, ffmpeg, and codelite"
 ---

 This is a tutorial for setting up a native Windows GCC environment with the CodeLite IDE.